 It’s No Longer Brand vs. Performance Marketing

-It’s brand and performance marketing working together in synergy — or even becoming the same thing.
+It’s brand and performance marketing working together in synergy — or even becoming nearly the same thing.

-Users move fast between channels and devices and expect to see a consistent message across all.
-Today consumers use an average of almost six touch-points, compared to two-three in the past.
-According to Zendesk, 87% of customers think brands need to put more effort into providing a seamless experience, but 55% of companies have no cross-channel strategy in place (The CMO Club).
+Users move fast between channels and devices — and they expect to see a consistent message across all.
+Today, consumers use an average of almost six touch-points compared to two to three in the past.
+According to Zendesk, 87% of customers think brands need to put more effort into providing a seamless experience, but 55% of companies have no cross-channel strategy in place.
 This is a big gap between customers’ expectations and companies’ efforts trying to keep up.

-And vice versa — having a strong brand will result in higher click-through-rates and lower CPAs.
-No wonder established brands, such as Nike, invest in brand-boosting campaigns revolving around beautiful and motivational stories, without even caring about a call-to-action feature.
+And vice versa — having a strong brand will result in higher click-through-rates and lower CPAs for performance marketing campaigns.
+No wonder established brands, such as Nike, invest in brand-boosting campaigns revolving around beautiful and motivational stories — without even caring about a call-to-action feature.

 In return, KPIs on all other channels improve.
 Of course, not everyone has the budget or the history of Nike.
 For start-ups where customer acquisition and company growth are crucial for staying in business, investing a great chunk of the budget in just brand marketing can be dangerous.
-It is even more crucial for these companies to find a balance between the brand and performance marketing messages and they can only benefit from mixing both.
+It's even more crucial for these companies to find a balance between the brand and performance marketing messages — but, keep in mind, they'll only get ahead by mixing both.